 Last weekend the weather was perfect.
 I had a day off and was restless to try some stouts that I had been saving for a special occasion.
 All signs were pointing to it being a perfect weekend.
 Then I had to go and ruin it by camping.

-The first, and up until recently, last camping trip I went on was my sister, father and pregnant mother all cramming into a 20 year old two-man tent on the asphalt of an Oregon Coast “campground” in the early 1990’s.
+The first, and up until recently, only camping trip I went on included my sister, father and pregnant mother all cramming into a 20 year old two-man tent on the asphalt of an Oregon Coast “campground” in the early 1990’s.
 It should come as no shock that that was the last time I went camping for over two decades.
-Time cures all wounds and recently camping has begun to float back into my mind as a “good idea,” an “adventure” or to “do it for the Insta”.
+Time cures all wounds and recently camping has begun to float back into my mind as a “good idea,” an “adventure,” or to “do it for the Insta”.
 I began looking at suitable campsites and started hustling my boyfriend to use his student ID to check out camping gear for us.
-Success was guaranteed based on three facts; we enjoy hiking, we are both from the west, and I was a Girl Scout.
+Success was guaranteed based on three facts; we enjoy hiking, we are both are from the west, and I was a Girl Scout.
 What could go wrong?
 Here’s what I learned.